malcolmt/django-multidb-patterns/README.rst

 the code, so feel free to change the ``ENGINE`` setting for one or more databases and see what happens (there's no requirement in Django that each database uses the same backend).

+If you want to browse / test the code in order of increasing complexity, I would recommend the following order:

+ * functional_split
+ * access_split
+ * sharding

+Good Luck!

+Malcolm Tredinnick
+(Sydney, Australia)